jetspiking/Taskbar11/README.md

 # Requirements
 - Windows 11

+Possibly works on other version of Windows.
+However, since Windows 11 is the first version with locked settings there really is no purpose to install it on earlier versions of Windows.

 # Information
 Taskbar11 edits registry values in the following paths for the taskbar position and icon sizes:
 - Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\StuckRects3